MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-aks-hybrid-preview-networks.md

 # How to create AKS hybrid networks for Azure

-> Applies to: Windows Server 2019 or 2022, Azure Stack HCI
+> Applies to: Windows Server 2019, Windows Server 2022, Azure Stack HCI, version 22H2

 Once you've deployed Azure Arc Resource Bridge, the infrastructure administrator also needs to create AKS hybrid networks on-premises and connect these networks to Azure.
 You can choose between DHCP and static IP based networking for your AKS hybrid clusters.